Stop guessing.

 | Max | 15 | Thorough optimization for production-critical prompts |

 Click any point on the Pareto frontier to inspect the full prompt text, its quality score, cost per call, and latency.
-Copy it in one click and drop it into your application.
+Choose the best-fit option for your use case, then copy it in one click and drop it into your application.

 The Pareto frontier, explained